kibin/cycle-example-who-to-follow/README.md

-# Account-cycle
+# Who to follow box written in cycle.js

-Small single page application operating with account written in cycle.
+Toying around with streams in Cycle.js and Rx.js